kunempire/scsctsh/ReadMe.md

 3. Modify the relative `help` path `RELATIVE_PATH_TO_HELP` in *excute.c* to the `scstsh`.
 4. Add the help texts to become a part of source code like scstsh's help text.

+### error

+`scstsh` now has no perfect error-handling system, that is only to capture error with limited handling like printing error infor.

+When using it directly, it can nearly stasify basic need without error to crash, just avoid to input ctrl char like left and right.
+However, using `scstsh` to perform a script is more restricted.
+You cannot perform wrong command and annotion must be in a single line beginning with '#'.

+### interupt and exit

+<ctrl+c> to kill current command but not to exit.
+Use `exit` to exit `scstsh`.

 ### others

+1. Builtin command cannot be redirected.

+## Improvement

+Here are also the problems and shorts exiting ~~but author doesn't want to solve~~:

+1. **Keyboard monitor.** No specific process to monitor (kind of lightweight) and the monitoring logic is simple.
+2. **Error handle.** Mentioned below.
+3. **"Small" bug.** Just experience it.

 ## Reference